appcornerit/iTunesPicker/README.md

 ![Alt text](preview/list.png "Preview picker list")
 ![Alt text](preview/detail.png "Preview picker detail")
-![Alt text](preview/comparison.png "Preview ranking positions")
+![Alt text](preview/comparison.png "Preview ranking positions") During development the layout could be changed.

 #### Project Status
-iTunesPicker works with **apps only**, I'm developing the missing iTunes items: books, movies and music.
+iTunesPicker works with **apps**, songs and albums partially , I'm developing the missing iTunes items: books, movies and music.
-In the next step I will add rankings's trends (up/down arrows) for each item.
+In the next step I will add rankings's trends (up/down arrows) for each item, and add this repo to the cocoapods repo list.

 I'd love to have your contribution to iTunesPicker.
 There are several ways to contribute: